 - The New You has a new route home that doesn’t pass your favourite liquor store

 - The New You has food delivered instead of eating at the pub

 - The New You is mentoring disadvantaged youth instead of watching sports

 - The New You wakes up at 5 am to walk the dog

-These aren’t “weird tricks” miracle cures or even directly related to alcohol.
-They can be done by anyone with some idle time and an alarm clock.
+These aren’t “weird tricks”, miracle cures, or even directly related to alcohol.
+Every day, people do these things with a simple alarm clock, or few spare minutes.
 Remember, it’s not about forcing yourself to quit drinking, it’s about creating a life where you don’t need alcohol in the first place.